dlang/DIPs/DIPs/1NNN-AP.md

 #### 5. Array literals.
 When an array literal has a specified type, ETI should always be allowed(1).

-When an array literal has an ambiguous type, I propose that if an enum type is explicitly used for the first array item, ETI should be allowed in the remainder of the array.
+When an array literal has an ambiguous type, I propose that if an enum type is explicitly used for the first array item, ETI should be allowed in the remainder of the array(2).
 ```d
 enum A{ a,b,c,d; }